effyyang/Spoiled_Boss/README.md

 # Spoiled_Boss
-Copyright@ACG
+Copyright@PMS
-This project copyright belong to ACG team.
+This project copyright belong to PMS team.
 If you want to download as private/publik use please infon us.

 Method: